jlundan/journeys-api/README.md

 Using the Makefile is not required, you can run the server with `go` command and set the environment variables manually.

-## Updating module versions

-1. Update the version of the package in the `go.mod` file
-2. Run `go get -u <package-name>` to update the package

-## Endpoint compatibility with the proprietary Journeys API
+## Endpoint compatibility with the proprietary Journeys API for the City of Tampere

+This repository provides a subset of functionality that is available in the proprietary Journeys API for City of Tampere.
 You should expect endpoint compatibility with the proprietary Journeys API according to the following table:

 | Endpoint                            | Status           | Notes                   |
 |-------------------------------------|------------------|-------------------------|